openai/gym/README.rst

 Supported systems
 -----------------

 We currently support Linux and OS X running Python 2.7 or 3.5.
-Python 3 support should still be considered experimental -- if you find any bugs, please report them!

-In particular on OSX + Python3 you may need to run
+Some users on OSX + Python3 may need to run

 .. code:: shell

 	  brew install boost-python --with-python3

-We will expand support to Windows based on demand.
-We will also soon ship a Docker container exposing the environments callable from any platform, for use with any non-Python framework, such as Torch.
+If you want to access Gym from languages other than python, we have limited support for non-python frameworks, such as lua/Torch, using the OpenAI Gym `HTTP API <https://github.com/openai/gym-http-api>`_.

 Pip version
 -----------